maiburg/alfred-workflows/README.md

     ├───packages
     │   ├───a                Sub-package a.
     │   └───b                Sub-package b.
-    └───index.js            Code file for the root package.
+    └───index.ts            Code file for the root package.
 ```

 ## Setup